ragibson/MedUCate/README.md

 agrees with your version of Android.

+To reduce some audio decoding delay on mobile devices, change

+    Edit > Project Settings > Audio > DSP Buffer Size

+to "Best latency".

 <a name = "Networking"></a>
 ## Networking Setup
-Instructions for setting up the game's networking can be found [here](Networking/README.md)
+Instructions for setting up the game's networking can be found [here](Networking/README.md).